jramaya/marketingmd/index.md

 to all consumer groups

-4. thorough understanding of strengths and weaknesses of {#thorough-understanding-of-strengths-and-weaknesses-of .calibre5 title="4. thorough understanding of strengths and weaknesses of, competitors"}                   --
+4. thorough understanding of strengths and weaknesses of

 ### competitors

-5. understanding of the capabilities of other non-marketing {#understanding-of-the-capabilities-of-other-non-marketing .calibre5 title="5. understanding of the capabilities of other non-marketing, marketing functions"}                    --
+5. understanding of the capabilities of other non-marketing

 ### marketing functions

-6. attempts at familiarity with the community {#attempts-at-familiarity-with-the-community .calibre5 title="6. attempts at familiarity with the community, The types of marketing:"}
+6. attempts at familiarity with the community

 ### The types of marketing: